-Methods called by constraints can assign to local variables, but not to instance variables or globals (which would be side effects visible outside the method).
-If there are assignments to local variables, the method can only be used in the forward direction in constraints that call it (i.e., to compute the result given the inputs).
+If there are assignments, the method can only be used in the forward direction in constraints that call it (i.e., to compute the result given the inputs).
 The only way that statements in a method other than the final return aren't dead code is if they have side effects, so for practical purposes we can restate this restriction as follows: for a method to be used in other than just the forward direction in constraints that call it, the method must consist of a single return statement.

 It would be possible to relax this restriction somewhat, so that other kinds of methods could be used in reverse in constraints, but the resulting restrictions would be harder to express, and would have an ad hoc feel, likely making it harder for the programmer to keep track of them.
 So in the design presented here we use a simple, easily understood restriction that covers an important set of practical cases.
-See Appendix A.5 for a description of a backward compatibility mode for methods that accommodates some methods with multiple statements, which is currently implemented in Babelsberg/Ruby.
+See Appendix A.7 for a description of a backward compatibility mode for methods that accommodates some methods with multiple statements, which is currently implemented in Babelsberg/Ruby.